 Two to Tango: Electric two-wheelers and Universities

-Developing electric vehicles is not only capital intensive, it requires the development of hardware, software, continuous testing, and iterations.
+Developing electric vehicles is not only capital intensive, it requires the many components of engineering, including hardware, software, continuous testing, and iterations.

-The university incubated startups not only provide the infra facilities & funding but they give the required technical mentorship and chance to partner with other players in the industry.
+The university incubated startups not only provide the infra facilities & funding but also provide technical mentorship and a chance for collaboration with other players in the industry.